michelllepan/cs184-proj-webpage/proj4.md

 ## Overview

+In this project we implemented a cloth simulator using a mass and spring system.
+We started by building out our cloth representation using point masses and springs to represent various constraints.
+We then simulated movement of the cloth by calculating forces applied and using Verlet integration to update the point positions.
+We handled collisions, both between the cloth and other objects as well as of the cloth with itself.
+Finally, we implemented a variety of shaders (diffuse, Blinn-Phong, textures, bump and displacement mapping, and mirrors) to change the appearance of our cloth.

+Overall this project was quite enjoyable, and even when we were debugging our code we got to see many funny bugs where our cloth moved in ways we had never imagined before.
+It was interesting to play around with the various simulation parameters and see how they affected the way the cloth moved.

 ## Part 1

 In building our grid of masses and springs, we first added all the masses by spacing out the points along the given width and height.
 We assigned coordinates to the masses and chose which axes to vary the values on based on the orientation of the cloth.
 One bug we dealt with was in calculating the z coordinate for a vertical cloth, since we assumed that `rand()` returned values from 0 to 1 and didn't realize that we needed to divide by `RAND_MAX`.